Region 6 - Valley City

 Class Q: Build Electronic Gadgets for Yourself

-Do you want to create a cool and romantic lighting show?
-Do you want to build a robot that can run, dance, and be controlled by you?
-If your answer is yes, join this class.
-We will present how to build your electronic gadgets through several steps.
-You will learn about the fundamentals of circuits and how to use resistors while building a smart device with your own hands.
-Limit 24 Students.
-(23)
+Want to create a cool and romantic light show?
+Do you want to build a robot that can walk, dance and be controlled by you?
+If your answer is yes, join this course.
+We will show you how to build your electronic gadgets in several steps.
+You will learn the basics of circuits and how to use resistors while building a smart device with your own hands.
+Limit 16 Students.
+(24)

 Class S: Stress Busters